kykamath/infolab_hackathon/README.md

-Some code to format data required for infolab hackathon
+Some code to format data required for infolab hackathon.